-This work shall consist of furnishing and installing Type A Steel Site Bollards consisting of a cast in place concrete base, 6" schedule 80 concrete-filled galvanized steel pipe, and plastic yellow sleeve in accordance with these specifications, and as shown on the Plans.
+This work shall consist of furnishing and installing Type A Steel Site Bollards with cast in place concrete base with a chamfer edge, 6" schedule 80 steel pipe filled with concrete, and plastic yellow sleeve in accordance with these specifications, and as shown on the Plans.

-Shop drawings for the site bollards shall be completed, submitted to, and accepted by the Resident prior to any work being completed relative to this section.
+Shop drawings for Item 832.41 shall be completed, submitted to and accepted by the Resident prior to any work being completed relative to this item.

-Concrete shall be Class "A" concrete and shall meet the requirements of Section 502.
+Concrete shall be Class "A" concrete (3000 PSI) and shall meet the requirements of Section 502.

 Yellow sleeves are available from the sources noted on the plans or an approved equal.